 We know what a dowry is, right?
 It’s “property or money brought by a bride to her husband on their marriage.”

-Well, there was a widowed father with three daughters who were very poor.
+Well, there was an old widowed father with three daughters who were very poor.
 They wanted to be married and the father was worried what would happen to them once he passed, but he had no dowry money.

-The original Saint Nicholas decided to help and dropped some gold coins down their chimney — some happening to land in an old sock that was hung by the fire to dry.
+The original Saint Nicholas decided to help them out and dropped some gold coins down their chimney — some happening to land in an old sock that was hung by the fire to dry.

 The girls got their dowry money and life was sweet.

-But who cares… I love my stockings and will keep filling them up until I’m old and grey.
-I just may make up a new story to tell my children if they ever ask why we have them.
+But hey, who cares… I love my stockings and will keep filling them up until I’m old and grey.
+I just may make up a new story to tell my children if they ever ask why we hang stockings.